web-create/web-create.github.io/_posts/2014-09-29-harmony-jekyll-theme.markdown

 > It takes a template directory containing raw text files in various formats, runs it through [Markdown][markdown] (or [Textile][textile]) and Liquid converters, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
 Jekyll also happens to be the engine behind [GitHub Pages][github-pages], which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.
 > - jekyllrb.com

+Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

 [readme]: https://github.com/gayanvirajith/harmony
 [jekyllrb]: http://jekyllrb.com/